 At BestReviews, we know how frustrating it can be to sort through all your shopping options, so we’re here to help.
 With guidance from our team of experts, we identify the most important features for the products we’re considering, test the top options, and analyze feedback from customers.
 You can trust that our verdicts are unbiased and free from hype because we always purchase our own products.

-If you’re ready to buy a scented candle or two for your home, check out our five favorites in the matrix above.
+If you’re ready to buy a scented candle or two for your home, check out our five favorites in the product list above.
 For general advice on what to look for in scented candles, you’ll find plenty of tips in our shopping guide.